How to Transition Baby from Breast to Bottle

 Disclaimer: Try not to introduce a bottle (if you can help it) until the four to six week mark — this will help to ensure continued breastfeeding success, should you decide to continue nursing.

-Now check out these 8 Helpful Tips to make the transition a tad bit smoother…
+Now check out these 8 Helpful Tips to make the transition from breast to bottle a tad bit smoother…

 1. Don’t be afraid to ditch “the schedule” and feed baby when she’s hungry.